Your Guide To An Incredible 36 Hours in Berlin

 After, walk to the Museumsinsel (Museum Island) and spend time exploring the Alte Nationalgalerie (National Art Gallery) or ancient relics at the Pergamonmuseum, or just admire the architecture at this UNESCO World Heritage Site for free.
 This can easily consume the entire afternoon, if you let it!
 (Let it!)

 A quick walk west will take you into the Gendarmenmarkt, home to the Deutscher and Französischer Doms – another two magnificent buildings tucked away on a quiet market square.
 Nearby is Das Meisterstück, which will show you that sausage isn’t just a street food snack.
 Their menu boasts an impressive variety of options (including some vegetarian dishes), and despite the cuckoo clocks that line the walls, it’s easy to lose track of time over a few biers.

 If you came to Berlin for the full experience, heading out dancing after dinner is a necessity.
-There is no shortage of clubs to choose from, and many line the banks of the river Spree that runs through the center of Berlin.
+There is no shortage of clubs to choose from.
+And many line the banks of the river Spree that runs through the center of Berlin.
 Tresor is a three-story nightclub inside a converted heating plant, and Berghain/Panorama Bar is housed in a former power plant.
-These discos take advantage of formerly unclaimed industrial space, and give you a chance to dance until the wee hours with nightly live DJs.
+These discos take advantage of formerly unclaimed industrial space.
+They also give you a chance to dance until the wee hours with nightly live DJs.

 Whether you stayed out until sunrise (I did!) or turned in early, brunch is requisite.
 Cafe Rix is housed in a former dance hall (if you haven’t quite seen enough of those), or opt for a simple light breakfast with coffee at Distrikt Coffee.
 The latter is a great jumping off point for your next stop: the Mauerpark Flohmarkt (Flea Market).